dan-leo/masters/thesis/v8/thesis.md

 Ericsson eNodeBs run Linux and their commands are accessible via MOShell, or the scripting language AMOS.

-To get an idea of the complexity of a node (eNodeB) in a base station (BTS), running `$ get .` in the terminal of B06009-TESTPLANT returned 7037 Managed Objects (MOs) with 27989 parameters.
+To get an idea of the complexity of a node (eNodeB) in a base station (BTS), running `$ get .` in the terminal of B06009-TESTPLANT returned 7037 `Managed Objects` (MOs) with 27989 parameters.
+See Appendix \ref{appendix_eNB} for an example code snippet of the first two `Managed Objects`.
 This highlights how easy it is for a BTS to produce different results in this study depending on the network configuration and environment.

 ### Range Field Test